 What is Lymphoma?

-- Nodular sclerosis (NS) - Lymph nodes contain scar tissue (sclerosis), normal and abnormal lymphocytes, and Reed-Sternberg cells.
-This subtype affects 70 percent of children who have Hodgkin lymphoma.
+- nodular sclerosis ‒ lymph nodes contain scar tissue (sclerosis), normal and abnormal lymphocytes, and Reed-Sternberg cells; this subtype affects 70 percent of children who have Hodgkin lymphoma.

-- Mixed cellularity (MC) - Lymph nodes contain inflammatory immune cells and Reed-Sternberg cells.
-This form is most commonly diagnosed in children younger than 10.
+- mixed cellularity ‒ lymph nodes contain inflammatory immune cells and Reed-Sternberg cells; this form is most commonly diagnosed in children younger than 10.

-- Lymphocyte predominance (LP) - Abnormal lymphocytes and Reed-Sternberg cells are concentrated in the cancerous lymph node.
-This form is also more common in younger children.
+- nodular lymphocyte predominant ‒ abnormal lymphocytes and Reed-Sternberg cells are concentrated in the cancerous lymph node; this form is also more common in younger children.

 Non-Hodgkin lymphoma in children behaves differently than in adults.
 It tends to be aggressive and fast-growing, and requires intensive therapy.